 See using attributes for more information.

-Static vs. dynamic work items
+Static vs. dynamic

 Some work items are known to be needed before the TOP network even starts running, just based on the node parameters.
 These are called static work items.